grafana/grafana-infinity-datasource/website/src/wiki/groq.md

 ## GROQ

-[GROQ](https://groq.dev/) is query language (like SQL, but different) which is designed to work directly on JSON documents.
+[GROQ](https://groq.dev/) is query language which is designed to work directly on JSON documents.
 [GROQ](https://www.sanity.io/docs/groq) was developed by [Sanity.io](https://www.sanity.io/docs/groq) (where it’s used as the primary query language).

 > GROQ is still in ALPHA.